Skip to Main Content

 Stream food webs and salmon productivity in Southeast Alaska

-ACRC scientists are exploring how the diversity of water sources in Southeast Alaska influences stream food webs that sustain salmon productivity.
-This research helps inform freshwater fisheries management in the face of climate change.
+ACRC scientists are exploring how the diversity of water sources in Southeast Alaskan watersheds influences stream food webs that sustain salmon productivity.
+This research helps inform freshwater fisheries management and food security in rural and coastal communities in the face of climate change.

-Understanding the relationships between these distinct stream characteristics and the food webs within can help forecast ecosystem stability and their capacity to support fisheries as contributions of glacial runoff and snowmelt in these ecosystems change with the climate.
-Distinct stream characteristics can support food webs with asynchronous resource peaks resulting in more consistent food availability throughout the year.
+Understanding the relationships between these distinct stream characteristics and the food webs within can help our understanding of watershed capacity to support fisheries as contributions of glacial runoff and snowmelt in these ecosystems change with the climate.
+Distinct stream characteristics can support food webs that have peaks in food availability at different times of year; thus, resulting in more consistent food availability throughout the year.
 Watershed deglaciation and snow-to-rain shifts could homogenize Southeast Alaska hydrology and food webs, impacting food availability and the capacity to support fish populations.

-ACRC PhD student Lindsey McCulloch is currently investigating differences in growth trajectories between juvenile coho living in beaver ponds, glacier-, snow-, and rain-dominated streams in Southeast Alaska, and whether juvenile coho salmon move between these habitat types in order to capitalize on seasonal differences in growth potential.
-Her research is taking place in the Cowee-Davies watershed within the USDA Forest Service Héen Latinee Experimental Forest where Lindsey is collecting fish and habitat data at three paired sites featuring a beaverpond, rain-, and snow-dominated tributary draining into the glacial mainstem.
+ACRC PhD student Lindsey McCulloch is currently investigating differences in patterns of growth between juvenile coho in Southeast Alaskan streams.
+Her research is taking place in the Cowee-Davies watershed within the USDA Forest Service Héen Latinee Experimental Forest where Lindsey is collecting fish and stream habitat data at three paired sites featuring a beaver pond, rain-, and snow-dominated tributary draining into the glacial mainstem.
+Lindsey’s research explores the question of whether juvenile coho salmon move between these stream types in order to capitalize on seasonal differences in conditions that improve growth.

 Contact